• Skip to primary navigation

 Architects Without Borders has just built the first bio-centre in Uganda, located in the Kinawataka slum in the capital Kampala.
 Bio-centres are multifunctional buildings where the mix of functions is adapted to the conditions and local needs, but always with sanitation (toilets), bathing and biogas production as the starting point.

 The bio-centre in Uganda contains toilets, showers, a kiosk and info point, sale of clean drinking water, three small apartments and a roof space used for an urban farming learning environment.
 In addition, the building produces biogas from the feces collected in the building’s underground tank.
 This removes feces from the street environment, where especially small children are at risk of getting sick, and it produces a clean, combustible biogas that can be sold and co-finance the operation of the bio center.
-The bio-centre is being built in collaboration with local partner organizations and will be run by a local cooperative.
+The bio center was built in collaboration with local partner organizations and is run by a local cooperative.

 Did you know that: